Jonathan Ive, who designed the iMac, iPod, iPhone and iPad, was born the same year the BSA introduced Computers merit badge.

 - The Computers merit badge pamphlet and patch won’t be reprinted or remade — when the inventory is gone, they’re gone.

 Same thing with the merit badge itself.
-When 2014 ends, a Scout’s chance to earn this merit badge will go the way of the dot-matrix printer.
+When 2014 ends, a Scout’s chance to earn this merit badge will go the way of the CRT monitor.
 But the good news is Digital Technology MB will be an even better model, with features every Scout will love.